heremaps/gluecodium/docs/lime_idl.md

 return type for a lambda is required.
 For declaring lambdas with no return type, `Void` type should be used (like in the example above).

+#### External descriptor

+* Syntax: **external** **{** *descriptors-list* **}**
+* where *descriptors-list* is a newline-separated list of one or more descriptors, each declared as *PlatformTag* *ValueName* **"**_Value_**"**
+* Example: `external { cpp include "other/MoreTypes.h" }`
+* Can be placed in: class, interface, struct, enum.
+If present, it must be the first child element.
+* Can be used as a trailing declaration for: field, property getter, property setter.
+* Description: describes "external" behavior for the element.
+"External type" is a type that does not use generated code for the specified output language, but uses a pre-existing type instead (manually written, from a system library, or from a third-party library).
+Platform tags and value names are case-insensitive.
+Supported platform tags:
+  * **cpp**: describes "external" behavior for C++.
+Supported value names:
+    * **include**: *mandatory value*.
+Specifies include path(s) for the pre-existing type.
+Can be either a single path or a comma-separated list of paths.
+    * **name**: specifies a distinct C++ name (i.e. to have a name that is not derived automatically from the element's name declared in IDL declaration).
+For types the name should be fully qualified.
+This value is also supported for property accessors (within a type already marked as "external").
+For accessors the name does not have to be fully-qualified.
+Please note that only one-to-one correspondence between IDL types and "external" C++ types is supported.
+    * **getterName**, **setterName**: marks a field in a struct type that is already marked as external to be accessed through given getter/setter functions instead of directly in C++.

 ### Type references

 A type reference is a mention of a type anywhere, as opposed to a type declaration.
 A type reference